underworldcode/underworld3/README.md

 pip install -e .
 ```

-For in place usage, you will usually need to set an appropriate PYTHONPATH.
+For in place usage, you will usually need to set an appropriate PYTHONPATH to
+include the underworld build directory.